mirajavora/blog.mirajavora.com/content/blog/2011-09-11-introduction-to-sass-with-visual-studio.markdown

 title: "SASS with Visual Studio Part 1 Introduction"
 date: 2011-09-11 15:01:30 +0000
 comments: true
-categories: [SASS, CSS, Visual Studio]
+tags: [SASS, CSS, Visual Studio]
 summary: "Syntactically Awesome Stylesheets (SASS) aims to make writing CSS easy, re-usable and less repetitive.
 The new SCSS (Sassy CSS) syntax makes use of variables, mixins, nested rules and inheritance to achieve this goal.
 Furthermore, I will show you how to use compass to leverage in-built functionality.
 This series of posts will not argue between SASS and LESS, it will be a quick guide on how to get up and running with SASS within VS and how SASS can help you."
-image: /images/posts/sass/sass_thumb.jpg
+thumbnail: /images/posts/sass/sass_thumb.jpg
 ---

 Syntactically Awesome Stylesheets (SASS) aims to make writing CSS easy, re-usable and less repetitive.
 The new SCSS (Sassy CSS) syntax makes use of variables, mixins, nested rules and inheritance to achieve this goal.
 Furthermore, I will show you how to use compass to leverage in-built functionality.
 This series of posts will not argue between SASS and LESS, it will be a quick guide on how to get up and running with SASS within VS and how SASS can help you.